 My current research focuses are Stroke Outcomes and Health Services Research.
 Specifically, I have looked at the domains of stroke care delivery, prevention, and improved stroke recovery.
 Both my research training and publications reflect my longstanding interests in these 3 areas.
 Ultimately, my personal goal is to identify innovative strategies which aim to improve access of care, stroke prevention, and reduce disability in stroke survivors.

-Specifically, our team have looked at the domains of stroke care delivery, prevention, and improved stroke recovery.
+Specifically, our team has looked at the domains of stroke care delivery, prevention, and improved stroke recovery.
 Both my research training and publications reflect my longstanding interests in these 3 areas.
 The first includes the assessment of how organized inpatient care affects stroke outcomes.
 We have developed and validated a risk score (called iScore) and a web tool to assist clinicians estimate clinical outcomes after a stroke.
 The iScore also showed to predict clinical response to thrombolysis (clot-buster medication) after an acute ischemic stroke.
 The second includes adherence to the guidelines and risk of stroke in selected populations.
 The last relates to a novel area: the use of virtual reality of stroke rehabilitation.
 More recently, we have taken it a step further by exploring the use of virtual reality with Nintendo Wii gaming technology in patients with recent strokes.
 We are also in the process of comparing different virtual reality systems.

 To accomplish these tasks, I formed and led a working group on stroke outcome research involving many leading stroke researchers in Canada, and other specialists interested in stroke, called SORCan (Stroke Outcomes Research Canada).
 This has led to a series of publications, and others being submitted or in press.
 Our work has been highlighted in two summary reviews on ‘Advances in Health Policy and Outcomes’ published in STROKE Journal (Rudd et al. Stroke 2009;40;e301-e304 and Williams et al. Stroke 2010;41: e77-e80) and LANCET (Lancet 2011; 377: May 14).
 SORCan has the potential to be expanded and make worldwide contributions.
 Some of my success in these areas resulted from this productive network of colleagues and researchers in the field.